Assess the feasibility, safety, and long-term sustainability of your CCUS projects through our integrated solutions.

 TÜV SÜD National Engineering Laboratory is the UK’s Designated Institute for Flow Measurement, under contract from the Department for Science, Innovation and Technology (DSIT), and part of the UK’s National Measurement System (NMS).
-Our facilities can provide CCS flow meter testing and calibration as well as support with your CCS flow measurement requirements to help you obtain accurate records.
-We can help with:
+Our facilities provide flow meter testing and calibration services to ensure precise measurement of CO₂ in various phases (gaseous, liquid, or supercritical).
+We can also assist with meter selection, FEED studies for CCS metering stations and regulatory monitoring and reporting compliance.

 Computational Fluid Dynamics (CFD) uses computers to analyse the behaviours of fluids and physical systems.
-The CFD modelling tool is used to predict the detailed three-dimensional behaviour of liquid, gas and particle flows.
-We can use CFD to simulate complex problems which could otherwise be expensive and potentially dangerous to physically test.
-It can offer significant cost and time savings if you use it for things such as:
+CFD modelling is used to predict the detailed three-dimensional behaviour of liquid, gas and particle flows.
+We can simulate complex problems which could otherwise be expensive and potentially dangerous to physically test.
+CFD can offer significant cost and time savings if you use it for modelling things such as:

 Watch On-demand Webinar Now